- Apr 4, 2017

 The Canadian government’s 2017 budget included a special emphasis on supporting gender equality and women entrepreneurship.
 In a panel discussion with five MBA students, Morneau talked about specific changes to this year’s budget and what was in store for Canadians going forward.

-The participating students included MBA ’18 candidates Jurin Dangbedji, Lauren Mitchell, and Doris Qamar and MBA ’17 candidates Juliana Chesterfeld and Angha Gupta.
+The participating students included MBA ’18 candidates Jurin Dangbedji, Lauren Michell, and Doris Qamar and MBA ’17 candidates Juliana Chesterfeld and Angha Gupta.
 The event – entitled “Empowering Women in Business: A Discussion with Finance Minister Bill Morneau” – centred around the role of demographics, and in particular, the inclusion of women in business, in contributing to long-term national growth and prosperity.
 The event was hosted by Assistant Professor Romel Mostafa.

 Here are some of the highlights of the discussion: